 Continuing advancement in communications, electronics, and computing offers the opportunity to revolutionize the

-agencies have pursued a research and development agenda, the Intelligent Transportation System (ITS) Program, designed to
+agencies have pursued a research and development agenda, the Intelligent Transportation System (ITS) Program, designed

 to integrate the latest in information technologies to improve the safety, mobility, and reliability of surface

 state and local transportation management agencies.
 In order to measure the deployment of ITS technology nationally,

 the ITS Deployment Tracking Project surveys transportation agencies in the largest U.S. cities on a regular basis.
-The Deployment Tracking Project has conducted national surveys on a

-previous survey conducted in 2010.
-This site presents results of the 2013 National ITS Deployment Tracking survey.
+previous survey conducted in 2013.
+This site presents results of the 2016-2017 National ITS Deployment Tracking survey.

-Nearly 2,100 surveys were distributed to state and local transportation agencies in 2013.
-A total of seven survey types were distributed, targeting the key agencies within
+Eight-hundred and forty-nine surveys were distributed to state and local transportation agencies in 2016.
+A total of three survey types

 Click here for the 2010 Deployment Statistics web site